-- States must ensure that the average per capita expenditure under the waiver does not exceed 100 percent of the average per capital expenditures that would have been made had the waiver not been granted. - Cost neutrality formula looks at total Medicaid costs, not just waiver costs. - Factor D Per Capita Medicaid Cost for HCBS Services - Factor D' Per Capita Medicaid cost for all other services provided to Waiver Participants - Factor G Per capital Medicaid cost for NF or ICF/ID care - Factor G'- Per Capita Medicaid Costs for all Services other than those in G - Formula: D+D' Compared to G+G'
+- States must ensure that the average per capita expenditure under the waiver does not exceed 100 percent of the average per capital expenditures that would have been made had the waiver not been granted. - Cost neutrality formula looks at total Medicaid costs, not just waiver costs. - Formula: D+D' Compared to G+G'